kosmojs/kosmojs/docs/generators/react/loader.md

 ]);
 ```

-In your page component, import the fetch client's GET method
+Within your page component, import the fetch client's GET method, utilizing
-and use it both for loading and for accessing the data in your component:
+it for both loading export and component data access:

 ```tsx [pages/users/index.tsx]
 import { useLoaderData } from "react-router-dom";